ciaranmcnulty/phpspec-typehintedmethods/README.md

 #PhpSpec Typehinted Methods Extension

-##Installation

-Add this extension as a dependency in composer.json:

-    "require-dev": {
-        "ciaranmcnulty/phpspec-typehintedmethods": "dev-master"
-    }

-Install using composer, add the following to your phpspec.yml:

-    extensions:
-      - Cjm\PhpSpec\Extension\TypeHintedMethodsExtension

 ##Usage

 PhpSpec by default will generate nonexistent methods, but will not add typehints.
 This extension enables that behaviour.